chrismpettyjohn/instinct-revised/docs/docs/Libraries/Web/Core/Context/Client.md

 **Please note:**
 <br />
-The client context is only used with the *Flash Client*
+The client context is only used with the *Flash Client* and is automatically managed

 ## Usage
 ```typescript